rbouadjenek/SIT330-770/lectures.md

 permalink: /lectures/
 ---
 Important notes:
-- We will try to upload lectures prior to their corresponding classes.
+- We will upload lectures prior to their corresponding classes.
 - **[SIT770]**: Indicates that the content provided is specifically tailored for students currently enrolled in SIT770.